Joseph C. Palczynski: First three killings

 On March 7, 2000, a triple homicide occurred in the quiet community of Bowley's Quarters near Middle River (a suburb to the east of Baltimore), an area not accustomed to violent crime.
 George and Gloria Shenk, ages 49 and 50, respectively, and their neighbor, David Meyers, aged 42, were shot to death as Palczynski kidnapped his estranged girlfriend, Tracy Whitehead, then 22, and drove away with her in his mother's car.
 The Shenks had sheltered Whitehead, who had accused Palczynski of abusing her.
 She had recently left him and planned to move into her own apartment from her parents' house, where she had been living.

 Police manhunt

 For ten days following the triple shooting, Palczynski was the subject of an intense manhunt involving every available law enforcement unit.
 The officers, using the latest technology and all available equipment, formed a barrier with roadblocks and other borders, surrounding the area where they believed Palczynski had been.
 On two occasions, Palczynski was able to penetrate the barriers and evade capture.
-It was believed that he was trying to contact longtime friend Kevin Massengill.
+It was believed that he was trying to contact longtime friend Kevin Massengill (assumed to be sympathetic to Palczynski's cause, as he also had a long history of violence, antisocial behavior, lack of respect for authority and domestic abuse).